ccallawa/alyvix_doc/test_case_building/designer_options.rst

 .. todo::

    * FM:  The dropdown for ``Map`` shows "None" as the only option.
-Will there be more?
-Does it depend on Editor?
+Is it a dropdown that will be filled with later code work, or is it a reference to a map name in Editor?
-   * CC:  Need to add a full description of map and detect
+   * FM+CC:  Need to add a full description of map and detect